GovReady/govready-q/Permissions.md

 Projects
 --------

-A Project is a collection of Tasks being edited by one or more Users.
+Each time an app is started from the Compliance Store, a new Project is created.
+A Project represents the instantiated app and is comprised of a collection of Tasks.
 Every Project belongs to exactly one Organization.

 ### Membership